 Flues & Chimneys

 Based in Berkshire near London we have more than 15 years experience supplying & installing flue systems and chimney breasts across the whole of Southern England.
 Our fitters are all Hetas or Gas Safe Registered.
 We fit flexible flue liner and twin wall flue systems along with false chimney breasts.
-Get in contact to book a free survey or get a quote.

 If your chimney is already lined (say with clay or concrete) then legally, as long as your flue is sound then this is right.
 However, fitting a liner with a stove is not just about the legal question it’s as much to do with the performance and maintainability of your stove.